brookeslawski/pyconturb-pvade/README.md

 1. Clone the respository to your local machine
 2. Navigate to the newly cloned folder in your terminal/Anaconda Prompt
 3. `pip install -e .`

+## Examples

+There is an examples Jupyter notebook in the examples folder.